 Since January is the starting of the outbreak of coronavirus, January's editorial started with preparedness and awareness and then institutional efforts.
 Naturally, January last week, when the first case identified in Singapore, was not the time to be concerned about issues like economy, politics, and social welfare.
 So all these critical and important issues received attention from February, and March got the highest focus.
 How different aspects of life received the attention of experts from January to March analyzed hereunder this section.

-Health and Drugs
+Health and drugs

 Novel COVID-19 outbreak treated as a global health concern (Wang et al., 2020).
 This health concern now extended and affected all aspects of life.
-So despite not having any direct opinion or concerns relate to health and drug in Singapore's leading newspaper's editorials, it is implied in all aspects of their concerns and perceptions.
+So despite not having any direct opinion or concerns relate to health and drugs in Singapore's leading newspaper's editorials, it is implied in all aspects of their concerns and perceptions.

-Preparedness and Awareness
+Preparedness and awareness

 Preparedness and awareness considered as one of the vital issues of controlling and managing any risk and hazard.
 Scholars advised for institutional and healthcare system's preparedness to prevent any outbreaks (Jeon and Kim, 2016).
 Singapore reported its first case of the COVID-19 infection on January 23.
 Since after that, the country praised different preparedness and awareness initiatives.
 However, Singapore has the highest affected cases in Asia except for China, and it is 15,641 as of April 30 (https://covidsitrep.moh.gov.sg/).